Peakboard/peakboard-templates.github.io/_templates/Bar-Table-Order-Touchscreen/en.md

 ---
 layout: article
-title: gastronomy ordering system - order drinks and snacks directly at the table with a touchscreen
+title: interactive ordering system – order drinks and snacks directly at the table via touch screen
 description:
-  - This template offers the possibility to order a table at each table with the help of a touch screen.
-Quasi a digital menu.
-This offers an uncomplicated possibility to establish an ordering system and further services could be connected.
-Currently the entered order is simply sent to an e-mail address, very simple.
-Simply adjust drinks, food and prices, set up the monitor and off you go.
+  - With this template, restaurant customers receive the menu as an interactive dashboard with integrated ordering system.
+Also connect further services to establish an easy online or POS ordering system.
+The order is sent directly by e-mail.
+Easily change and adjust drinks, food and prices at any time.
+All you need is a monitor to get started.
 lang: en
 weight: 800
 isDraft: true